-Short Of Greatness: Why Hasn't England Produced An All-Time Great Test Cricketer For Decades? - The Full Toss
+Why Hasn't England Produced An All-TIme Great Cricketer For Decades?

 Much as I admire Anderson and Cook, they’re not amongst the top ten bowlers or batsmen I’ve seen.
 And their averages (which generally tell the story) are very good but also quite unremarkable by historical standards.
 The very best bowlers in history average in the low (or very low 20s), and the best batsmen well in excess of 50.
 Anderson’s 27 and Cook’s 45 therefore come up well short.

-So why is it that England haven’t produced a single all-time great – the kind of player that’s revered the world over – for at least three or four decades?
+So why is it that England haven’t produced a single all-time great cricketer – the kind of player that’s revered the world over – for at least three or four decades?
 If we were having this conversation ten years ago, I’d probably argue that the problem is cyclical and the ‘greats’ would emerge in time.
 But they haven’t.
 And what’s more, there doesn’t seem to be a modern great on the horizon either – although Ollie Pope certainly has the potential to carve out a long career.

 After his performance at Headingley last summer, some might argue that Ben Stokes is exceptional.
 But think again.
 Although I’m a big fan of Stokes, and nobody can deny that he’s box office, a career average of 37 with the bat and 33 with the ball just doesn’t cut it at the level we’re talking about.
 Compare Stokes to the great Imran Khan, for example, who averaged 38 with the bat and an amazing 23 (yes, 23!) with the ball, then there really is no comparison.

-Although England cricketers are often hyped up like politicians or film stars, their achievements rarely hit exceptional heights.
+Although England players are often hyped up like politicians or film stars, we haven’t produced an all-time great cricketer for generations.
 I love Stokes – don’t get me wrong – but we need to be objective here.
 Statistically he’s no better than the excellent South African all-rounder Brian McMillan, who averaged 39 with the bat and 34 with the ball in his 38 Tests after readmission.
 The odd remarkable performance is certainly very welcome but greatness isn’t ephemeral.
 Greatness just is.
 It stares you in the face every day and it’s impossible to ignore.
+Greatness means consistency not occasional brilliance.

 There was a time when I thought Joe Root could be exceptional – he did average over the 50 benchmark early in his career after all.
 However, poor Joe doesn’t convert enough fifties into match-defining hundreds to belong at the top table.
 Whereas the likes of Virat Kohli, Steve Smith, and Kane Williamson have matured and are now within touching distance of greatness (if they haven’t got there already), Joe has been left behind and now averages 47.

 The aforementioned Alastair Cook’s an interesting one too.
 Cook is adored in England.
 There’s never been a shortage of pundits waxing lyrical about his achievements.
 He was even the first England cricketer to receive a knighthood since Colin Cowdrey and Alec Bedser – Ian Botham, remember, received his for charity work.
-However, if we drill down into Cook’s statistics we see that he wasn’t particularly special.
+However, if we drill down into Cook’s statistics we see that he wasn’t close to being an all-time great cricketer either.
 For example, he never reached No.1 in the world rankings and was mostly outside the top 10 throughout his career.

 It was Cook’s quintessential Englishness – his determination, his stiff upper lip, and his gentlemanly demeanour – that won him so many friends.
 The public also loved what he represented – a throwback opener who could bat all day – and they were quite prepared to overlook his technical flaws and long slumps (of which there were quite a few during his career).
 I always sensed that the public loved what they thought Sir Alastair was, what they assumed he was, or wanted him to be, rather than what he actually was.

 In the scheme of things, Cook’s batting was very good but not exceptional in historical terms.
 His biggest assets were longevity and an excellent record in Asia.
 His average of 45, for example, doesn’t make the list of top 60 batting averages in Test history.
 In fact, the lists I’ve found online aren’t long enough to accommodate Sir Alastair.
-I’m guessing he comes out somewhere between 80th and 100th alongside contemporaries of similar ability like Justin Langer (45) and Mark Tubby Taylor (44) – those openers sandwiched just behind Graeme Smith (48).
+I’m guessing he comes out somewhere between 80th and 100th alongside contemporaries of similar ability like Justin Langer (45) or Mark Tubby Taylor (44) – those openers sandwiched just behind Graeme Smith (48).

 Although Cook was an opener, and life can be tough at the top, there are plenty of openers on the top 60 list including Jack Hobbs (57), Herbert Sutcliffe (61), Sunil Gavaskar (51), Matt Hayden (51), Virender Sehwag (49), and David Warner (49).
 Yes it’s probably tougher to open in England, but Cook averaged less opening in England than Trescothick, Gooch and Vaughan.
 Plus he never scored an Ashes century in England of course.